All Episodes

 So don't be inhibited.

-It's have to be politics.
+That's what Open Line Friday doesn't have to be politics.

-Doesn't have to be issues.
+It doesn't have to be issues.

 Screw the stick to the issues crowd.

-That's what Open Line Friday's for.
+That's what Open Line Friday is for.

-For example, you know, I would love to explain more about this guy that called me about the iPhone 6 and iOS 8 and all the problems going on, but I'm kind of reluctant to do it because I know some of you people think I'm shilling, and I'm not.
+For example, you know, I would love to explain more about this guy that called me about the iPhone 6 and iOS 8 and all the problems going on, but I'm kind of reluctant to do it because I know some of you people think I'm shilling and I'm not.

 I'm not shilling at all.